svandragt/htmx-php-sandbox/readme.md

 This is just a minimal setup for PHP developers to get started playing with HTMX.

+* Basic HTML layout with libraries loaded.
+* Enough styles to get something on screen.
+* HTMX example.

 ## Setup

 Checkout a copy of this repo, run the builtin webserver: